 - Painful or loose teeth

 - Soreness in jaw muscles

 - Pain during chewing

 The treatment for grinding and clenching of teeth generally includes use of night guards, a retainer like instrument worn overnight, to prevent damage to the teeth and other oral tissues. it won’t stop grinding or clenching but will help in reducing the symptoms.

-Lifestyle modifications: stress management and relaxation training can be identified as a useful aid to help the patients reduce the symptoms and complications of bruxism.
+- Lifestyle Modifications: Implementing stress management techniques and relaxation training proves beneficial in helping patients reduce the symptoms and complications associated with bruxism.

-- Be aware about chewing or grinding during the day.
-Try to stop yourself by keeping your lips together, with teeth apart and tongue behind the front teeth.
+- Stay mindful of daytime chewing or grinding.
+Try to interrupt this habit by keeping your lips together, teeth apart, and placing your tongue behind the front teeth.